 Firewall Administration

 Firewalls are important for protecting network systems from external attacks.
 Firewall administration is one of the first things you will learn while starting out in cyber security.
-You will need to master how to build firewalls or use existing firewalls to protect systems from security breaches.
+You’ll need to master how to build firewalls or use existing firewalls to protect systems from security breaches.

 Risk Analysis

 Risk analysis, or risk assessment, is an important skill in cyber security because it helps minimize security breaches by identifying potential threats.
-You don’t need a four-year degree or another undergraduate degree to learn risk analysis.
+You don’t need a computer science degree or other undergraduate degree to learn risk analysis.
 Potential employers just want to see that you can prevent malicious activities.

 Soft Skills